Foods to Avoid in type 2 Diabetes

 4. Ultra-Processed Foods

-Ultra-processed foods, including packaged snacks, instant noodles, and ready-to-eat meals, are loaded with artificial preservatives, additives, and unhealthy trans fats.
+Ultra-processed foods, including packaged snacks, instant noodles, ready-to-eat meals, and sugary beverages, are loaded with artificial preservatives, additives, and unhealthy trans fats.
 These not only contribute to higher blood sugar levels but also increase acidity and inflammation in the body.
-Instead, prioritizing whole, minimally processed foods like fresh vegetables, nuts, seeds, and whole grains is a smarter choice.

 5. Refined Oils